top of page

 Support

 We provide emotional encouragement and practical assistance to families affected by addiction, especially carers who are often overlooked.
-This includes small grants to ease financial pressure, resources for navigating care systems, and a listening ear from people who understand.
+This includes easing financial pressure, resources for navigating care systems, and a listening ear from people who understand.
 While we do not provide counselling, we are here to walk alongside you, offering solidarity and support through life’s toughest moments.

 The Salik Foundation UK (15).jpg